false

 Upskilling plays a key role in preventing high employee turnover and increasing employee retention.
 Employees want to gain relevant skills and not hit their “job ceiling” too quickly.
 They prioritize their personal growth and will stay longer with a company that offers upskilling opportunities.

-Investing in your company's talent can help you position your organization as a skilled, educated entity that not only runs like a well-oiled machine but is also passionate about growing and evolving.
+Investing in your company’s talent can help you retain talented employees and position your organization as a skilled, educated entity that not only runs like a well-oiled machine but is also passionate about growing and evolving.
 In addition to strengthening your workforce, these two pillars can also be instrumental if you’re looking for investors or potential partnerships.

 4. Set your employees up for success through continuous learning

-Helping your employees nurture their talent development and learn new skills is essential to setting them up to succeed in their current and future roles.
+Helping your employees nurture their talent development through upskilling and reskilling and learning new skills is essential to setting them up to succeed in their current and future roles.
 In fact, that’s what continuing education is all about.

 Whether they stay with you for decades or leave in just a few years, nurturing an employee’s career progression doesn’t just benefit them.
 Your business and your team culture can reap the rewards, too.